DannyBen/nasdaq/README.md

 Example
 --------------------------------------------------

-First, require and initialize Quata with your API key
+First, require and initialize with your API key

 ```ruby
 require 'quata'